ReactCat/Python-Excel-Openpyxl/README.md

 A for loop is used to get the cell values from the tuple object.
 The values are then appended to a new python list object.
 Python max, min, len, sum functions are used to perform mathematical operations on the list.
-The new values are exported or added to the worksheet.
+The new values are displayed on the worksheet.